 MORTGAGE LOANS ACQUIRED AND ADDITIONS MADE DURING YEAR

 Report individually all mortgage loans acquired or transferred from another category (e.g., joint ventures, Schedule BA) but also any increases or additions to mortgage loans acquired or transferred in the current and prior periods.
-Mortgages acquired and disposed during the same year should be reported in both Part 2 and Part 3.
+Mortgages acquired and disposed during the same year should be reported in both Part 2 and Part 3, which would also include acquired or disposed of residential mortgage loans held within qualifying statutory trusts.
 Include non-conventional mortgage loans (e.g., loans that can be increased to their maximum loan value without incurring the cost of writing a new mortgage).
 Also include mezzanine real estate loans.
 For accounting and admission guidance related to mezzanine real estate loans, refer to SSAP No. 83—Mezzanine Real Estate Loans.
 Collateralized Mortgage Obligations (residential mortgage-backed securities) should be included in Schedule D.

 A description of the information required by the columnar headings is as follows: